Pythagoras’ Theorem tells us that the sides of a right angled triangle are related in the following way:

 we have

-This is a beautifully simple theorem, however it is not obvious.
-It is named after Pythagoras, not because he discovered it but because he was probably the first to prove it.
+This is a beautifully simple theorem, however it is not that obvious why it works.
+It is named after Pythagoras, not because he discovered it but because he was probably the first to explain why it works – or the first to have his explanation recorded.

 Made by Daniel Pearcy.